George Joseph (activist)

 George Joseph (5 June 1887 – 5 March 1938) was a lawyer and Indian independence activist.
-One of the earliest and among the most prominent Syrian Christians from Kerala to join the freedom struggle, Joseph's working life in Madurai and is remembered for his role in the Home Rule agitation and the Vaikom Satyagraha and for his editorship of Motilal Nehru's The Independent and Mahatma Gandhi's Young India.
+One of the earliest and among the most prominent Syrian Christians from Kerala to join the freedom struggle, George's working life in Madurai and is remembered for his role in the Home Rule agitation and the Vaikom Satyagraha and for his editorship of Motilal Nehru's The Independent and Mahatma Gandhi's Young India.

 Early life and education

-George Joseph was born the eldest child of CI Joseph at Chengannur, a town in the Travancore State and now a part of the Indian state of Kerala.
+George Joseph was born the eldest child of C. I. Joseph of the Oorayil House at Chengannur, a town in the Travancore State and now a part of the Indian state of Kerala.
 His younger brother, Pothan Joseph, became a famous journalist and editor of several newspapers.
 George studied at the Madras Christian College and did M.A. in philosophy at the University of Edinburgh before doing law at the Middle Temple, London in 1908.
 During his time in London he came into contact with many prominent Indian freedom fighters there.
 Having completed his studies, he returned to India in January 1909.

 Role in the freedom struggle

-On Joseph's return from London, he initially set up practice at Madras before shifting to Madurai.
+On George's return from London, he initially set up practice at Madras before shifting to Madurai.
 He hosted at his house in Madurai several leaders of the freedom struggle including Gandhi, C. Rajagopalachari, Srinivasa Iyengar and K. Kamaraj during their visits there.
-Subramania Bharati composed the Viduthalai, a well known patriotic song while staying at Joseph's residence.
+Subramania Bharati composed the Viduthalai, a well known patriotic song while staying at George's residence.

 Home Rule and Non Cooperation Movements

-In 1917, aged 29, Joseph was invited by Annie Besant to go to England along with her, Syed Hussain and BV Narasimhan to talk about Home Rule there.
+In 1917, aged 29, George was invited by Annie Besant to go to England along with her, Syed Hussain and BV Narasimhan to talk about Home Rule there.
 The British however foiled this bid, arresting them when the ship Besant had chartered reached Gibraltar, Subsequently, deporting them back to India.
 When P. Varadarajulu Naidu was arrested for making a speech at the Victoria Edward Hall, George Joseph assisted C. Rajagopalachari who appeared for Naidu in the case.
-Joseph was the leader of the Rowlatt Satyagraha in Madurai, organising meetings, fasts and hartals during the satyagraha and during the Non-Cooperation Movement he relinquished his lucrative legal practice and joined the movement.
+George was the leader of the Rowlatt Satyagraha in Madurai, organising meetings, fasts and hartals during the satyagraha and during the Non-Cooperation Movement he relinquished his lucrative legal practice and joined the movement.

 Trade unionist and editor

-Joseph played an important role in setting up the trade union movement in Madurai to organise the textile mill workers there.
+George played an important role in setting up the trade union movement in Madurai to organise the textile mill workers there.
 The union's initial struggles resulted in higher wages and reduced work hours for the mill workers but soon the mill owners and the government came together to bring about a collapse of the union.
-Joseph edited the Nehrus' Allahabad based newspaper The Independent during 1920-21 until his arrest on charges of sedition and the subsequent closure of the paper.
+George edited the Nehrus' Allahabad based newspaper The Independent during 1920-21 until his arrest on charges of sedition and the subsequent closure of the paper.
 He also succeeded Rajagopalachari to the editorship of Gandhi's Young India in 1923.